Sripo/HTML_CSS/README.md

 | **px** | When you need absolute control over the size of elements | Good for small or decorative elements that don’t need to scale.
 Doesn’t respond to user settings or device screen size. |
 | **rem** | When you want your design to be flexible, scalable, and responsive | Ideal for modern web design, respects user accessibility settings, and scales well across devices. |
 | **pt** | Only in rare cases, primarily for print | Used mostly for print-related designs.
 Not recommended for web design as it doesn’t adapt well to screen environments. |

+### ** Tricky Terminology**
+-**Cell Padding Vs Cell Spacing**
+    - Cell spacing is the space or gap between two consective cells. whereas, Cell padding is the space or gap between text/content of the cell and the edge/border of the cell.